FCC Limits Local Control for Deployment of 5G Network

 WHAT SHOULD A MUNICIPALITY DO?

-Please do not hesitate to contact Thomas A. Shepardson, Esq. for additional information at 518-487-7663 or email@example.com.
+Please feel free to share this article.
+Please do not hesitate to contact Thomas A. Shepardson, Esq. for additional information at 518-487-7663 or firstname.lastname@example.org.